evmos/evmos/VALIDATORS.md

 --keyring-backend file
 ```

-(Note the amount: it's in apoint (which is 1/1e18 XPOINT).
-1000000000000000000000apoint is 1000 XPOINT (when you remove 18 zeroes at the end).
+(Note the amount: it's in apoint (which is 1/1e18 POINT).
+1000000000000000000000apoint is 1000 POINT (when you remove 18 zeroes at the end).
 If you decide to adjust the amount, don't forget to adjust `min-self-delegation` flag too.)

 You will have to provide your keystore password and approve the transaction for this command.